BroadbandForum/usp/specification/e2e-message-exchange/index.md

 #### Establishing an E2E Session Context

 For a reliable message exchange to happen between two USP Endpoints, an E2E Session Context (Session Context) is established between the participating USP Endpoints.
-The Session Context is uniquely identified within the Agent by the combination of the Session Identifier and associated Controller's USP Identifier.
+The Session Context is uniquely identified within the USP Endpoint by the combination of the Session Identifier and remote USP Endpoint's Identifier.

-In USP, only Agents can begin the process of establishing a Session Context.
-This is done by the Agent sending a USP Record with a `session_id` element that is not currently associated with the Agent/Controller combination.
+In USP, either a Controller or an Agent can begin the process of establishing a Session Context.
+This is done by the Controller or Agent sending a USP Record with a `session_id` element that is not currently associated with the Agent/Controller combination and a USP Record with a `sequence_id` element value of `0`.

-**R-E2E.2** – Session Context identifiers MUST be generated by the USP Agent such that it is greater than 1 and scoped to a single USP Controller.
+**R-E2E.2** – Session Context identifiers MUST be generated by the USP Endpoint that originates the session such that it is greater than 1 and scoped to the remote USP Endpoint.

+**R-E2E.2a** – A Session Context identifier with a value of 0 is reserved for exchange of USP messages that do not use reliable message exchange capabilities provided by USP.

-When a E2E Session Context had been previously established between an Agent and Controller and the Controller receives a USP Record with a different `session_id` element, the Controller will restart the E2E Session Context using the new `session_id` element.
+When a E2E Session Context had been previously established between an Agent and Controller and the remote USP Endpoint receives a USP Record with a different `session_id` element, the remote USP Endpoint will restart the E2E Session Context using the new `session_id` element.

-**R-E2E.3** – When a Controller receives a USP Record from an Agent with a new Session Context identifier, the USP Controller MUST start a new E2E Session Context for the USP Agent.
+**R-E2E.3** – When a USP Endpoint receives a USP Record from another USP Endpoint with a new Session Context identifier, the USP Endpoint MUST start a new E2E Session Context for the remote USP Endpoint.

 **R-E2E.4** – At most one (1) E2E Session Context is established between an Agent and Controller.

-**R-E2E.5** – When a Controller receives a USP Record from an Agent with a different Session Context identifier than was previously established, the Controller MUST start a new E2E Session Context for the Agent.
+**R-E2E.5** – When a USP Endpoint receives a USP Record from a remote USP Endpoint with a different Session Context identifier than was previously established, the USP Endpoint MUST start a new E2E Session Context for the remote USP Endpoint.

 *Note: Implementations need to consider if outstanding USP Messages that have not been transmitted to the remote USP Endpoint need to be transmitted within the newly established Session Context.*

 ##### Validating the Integrity of the USP Record

-When a USP Record is transmitted to a USP Endpoint, the transmitting USP Endpoint protects the integrity of the non-payload fields of the USP Record by signing a hash of the non-payload fields using the private key of the sending USP Endpoint's certificate.
+When a USP Record is transmitted to a USP Endpoint, the transmitting USP Endpoint has the capability to protect the integrity of the non-payload fields of the USP Record by signing a hash of the non-payload fields using the private key of the sending USP Endpoint's certificate.
 The payload field is not part of the generation or verification process, as the expectation is that this field will be secured using one the E2E security protection mechanisms.
 The receiving USP Endpoint then verifies the integrity using the public key contained in the USP Endpoint certificate that is transmitted with the USP Record.
 When using the signature for protecting the integrity of the non-payload fields, the field's integrity are protected using SHA-256 hash algorithm and generates a signature for the hash using the PKCS#1 Probabilistic Signature Scheme (PSS) scheme as defined in [RFC 8017](https://tools.ietf.org/html/rfc8017), with the MGF1 mask generation function, and a salt length that matches the output size of the hash function.

-The signature method is used whenever a USP Record is transmitted using plaintext to protect the USP Record's payload or when the transmitting and receiving USP Endpoints use TLS to protect the USP Record's payload and the USP Endpoints have not established a TLS session between them.
+The signature method is used when:

+  * A USP Record is transmitted using plaintext to protect the USP Record's payload and the underlying MTP doesn’t protect the payload.

+  * Transmitting and receiving USP Endpoints use an encryption protocl (e.g., TLS) to protect the USP Record's payload and the USP Endpoints have not established an encrypted session between them.

-**R-E2E.6** – When a USP Endpoint transmits a USP Record, the USP Endpoint MUST protect the integrity of the non-payload portion of the USP Record.
+**R-E2E.6** – Unless protected by the underlying MTP, when a USP Endpoint transmits a USP Record, the USP Endpoint MUST protect the integrity of the non-payload portion of the USP Record.

-**R-E2E.7** – When a USP Endpoint receives a USP Record, the USP Endpoint MUST verify the integrity of the non-payload portion of the USP Record.
+**R-E2E.7** – Unless protected by the underlying MTP, when a USP Endpoint receives a USP Record, the USP Endpoint MUST verify the integrity of the non-payload portion of the USP Record.

-**R-E2E.8** – When a USP Endpoint receives a USP Record, the USP Endpoint MUST verify the integrity of the non-payload portion of the USP Record.
+**R-E2E.8** – Unless protected by the underlying MTP, when a USP Endpoint receives a USP Record, the USP Endpoint MUST verify the integrity of the non-payload portion of the USP Record.

-**R-E2E.9** – When a USP Endpoint protects the integrity of the non-payload portion of the USP Record and the USP Endpoints use plaintext to protect the USP Record's payload, the transmitting USP Endpoint MUST use a protect the integrity using the PKCS#1 Probabilistic Signature Scheme (PSS) scheme as defined in [RFC 8017](https://tools.ietf.org/html/rfc8017), with the MGF1 mask generation function, and a salt length that matches the output size of the hash function where the non-payload fields are protected using the SHA-256 hash algorithm to sign and verify the protection.
+**R-E2E.9** – Unless protected by the underlying MTP, when a USP Endpoint protects the integrity of the non-payload portion of the USP Record and the USP Endpoints use plaintext to protect the USP Record's payload, the transmitting USP Endpoint MUST use a protect the integrity using the PKCS#1 Probabilistic Signature Scheme (PSS) scheme as defined in [RFC 8017](https://tools.ietf.org/html/rfc8017), with the MGF1 mask generation function, and a salt length that matches the output size of the hash function where the non-payload fields are protected using the SHA-256 hash algorithm to sign and verify the protection.
 The transmitting USP Endpoint MUST create the signature using the private key of the transmitting USP Endpoint's certificate.
 The receiving USP Endpoint MUST verify the signature using the public of the transmitted sender's certificate.

-**R-E2E.10** – When a USP Endpoint protects the integrity of the non-payload portion of the USP Record and the USP Endpoints use TLS to protect the USP Record's payload, the transmitting USP Endpoint MUST use a protect the integrity using the PKCS#1 Probabilistic Signature Scheme (PSS) scheme as defined in [RFC 8017](https://tools.ietf.org/html/rfc8017), with the MGF1 mask generation function, and a salt length that matches the output size of the hash function where the non-payload fields are protected using the SHA-256 hash algorithm to sign and verify the protection until the TLS session between the USP Endpoints is established.
+**R-E2E.10** – Unless protected by the underlying MTP, when a USP Endpoint protects the integrity of the non-payload portion of the USP Record and the USP Endpoints use TLS to protect the USP Record's payload, the transmitting USP Endpoint MUST use a protect the integrity using the PKCS#1 Probabilistic Signature Scheme (PSS) scheme as defined in [RFC 8017](https://tools.ietf.org/html/rfc8017), with the MGF1 mask generation function, and a salt length that matches the output size of the hash function where the non-payload fields are protected using the SHA-256 hash algorithm to sign and verify the protection until the TLS session between the USP Endpoints is established.
 The transmitting USP Endpoint MUST create the signature using the private key of the transmitting USP Endpoint's certificate.
 The receiving USP Endpoint MUST verify the signature using the public of the transmitted sender's certificate.

-##### Controller Request for a New Session Context

-Controllers can request that an Agent establish a new Session Context.
-It is entirely up to the Agent to decide if it wants to fulfill this request.
-The Controller requests a new Session Context from the Agent by sending a USP Record with a `session_id` element of zero (0) and a `sequence_id` element of zero (0).

-**R-E2E.11** – When an Agent receives a USP Record from a Controller with a Session Context identifier of zero (0) and a sequence identifier of zero (0).
-The Agent SHOULD initiate a new Session Context with the Controller.

 ##### Session Context Expiration

 Sessions Contexts have a lifetime and can expire.
 The expiration of the Session Context is handled by the `SessionContextExpiration` Parameter in the Agent.
 If the Agent does not see activity (an exchange of USP Records) within the Session Context, the Agent considers the Session Context expired and for the next interaction with the Controller a new Session Context is established.

-**R-E2E.12** – When a Session Context between a Controller or Agent expires the Agent MUST initiate a new Session Context upon the next interaction with the Controller or by a Session Context request by the Controller.
+**R-E2E.12** – When a Session Context between a Controller or Agent expires the Agent MUST initiate a new Session Context upon the next interaction with the remote USP Endpoint or by Session Context request by the remote USP Endpoint.

 ##### Exhaustion of Sequence Identifiers